Do I have a personal injury claim?

 In the case of road accidents, all road users owe a duty of care to each other.
 An employer owes a duty of care to all its staff.
 Even if another employee caused your injury, the employer is still legally responsible, under that principle of vicarious liability.

-If you are not sure who is to blame for your accident (or if they are legally liable) your solicitor will advise and investigate this for you, if necessary.
+If you are not sure who is to blame for your accident (or if another party is legally liable) your solicitor will advise and investigate this for you.Back to top

 Assuming that you meet the above criteria, there is a very good chance that your claim will be successful